felipec/sharness/API.md

     Returns 0 if all the specified numbers can be displayed.

+### test_must_be_empty()

+    Public: Check if the file expected to be empty is indeed empty, and barfs otherwise.

+    $1 - File to check for emptyness.

+    Returns 0 if file is empty, 1 otherwise.

 ### test_when_finished()

     Public: Schedule cleanup commands to be run unconditionally at the end of a